 Tips for Online Writing

-- We are pursuing an all-of-the-above strategy that develops every source of American energy -- a strategy that reduces costs for consumers, better protects our air and water, and provides for true energy independence for the United States.
+1. We are pursuing an all-of-the-above strategy that develops every source of American energy -- a strategy that reduces costs for consumers, better protects our air and water and provides for true energy independence for the United States.

 - Stay organized.
 Plan your post before you write.
 Posts should have an engaging beginning, an informative middle and a solid finish.
 Be sure to cover who, what, when, where, why and how in the article.
-Conclusions are often forgotten in blog posts, especially for people who come into the business from writing press releases, but they’re essential too -- you want the reader to remember your point, and even come back!
+Conclusions are often left out of blog posts, especially by writers who come into the business from writing press releases.
+But they’re essential, too -- you want the reader to remember your point, and come back for more.

 - Choose the best voice.
 Who’s the best messenger for the main point you’d like to get across?
 Usually, this is your principal, but there will certainly be times when it is not.
-With this in mind, make sure that whomever you are representing (whether it is yourself or someone else), do your best to speak with that person’s voice.
+Once you have made a choice about authorship, make sure that whomever you are writing for -- whether it is yourself or someone else -- you do your best to speak with that person’s voice.

 - Tell your story.
-These posts are an opportunity for your principals and your programs to “be themselves.”
-It is a place where things like anecdotes, stories and some of the more human elements of our work can and should come to life.
-Keep in mind that unlike writing to a press list for ‘traditional’ media, you’re writing to the people who read our website: energy consumers, homeowners, students and educators chief among them.
+Blog posts are an opportunity for your principals and your programs to share themselves with the general public.
+Anecdotes, personal stories and other human elements of the Department’s work can -- and should -- be included, as appropriate.
+Keep in mind that unlike writing to a press list for traditional media, you’re writing directly to the people who read our website: energy consumers, homeowners, students and educators chief among them.

 - Word count matters.
-Blog posts should be short -- approximately 350-500 words on average.
-But do not let word counts stand in the way of telling your story in the best way possible.
-Some can be short -- maybe a few sentences are all that’s needed to plug a video or another link.
-Some can be longer to explain a technology or policy.
-If you think your story can be told better using visuals, think beyond a typical blog post!
+Blog posts should be short: roughly 350-500 words on average.
+But don’t let word counts stand in the way of telling your story effectively.
+A post could be slightly longer to explain a technology or policy.
+If you think your story could be told more effectively through visuals, think beyond a typical blog post.
 Energy.gov was built to showcase slideshows, infographics and videos, and a paragraph may be all you need to provide context for a standalone piece of multimedia content.

 - Good keywords.
-Supplying the Office of Digital Communications with accurate and ample key words that describe the content and the nature of your post will help us be able to (1) better categorize our content; (2) shape how we think of future messaging efforts; and (3) make your post as ‘search engine optimized’ (SEO) as possible.
+Supplying the Office of Digital Communications with targeted key words that describe the content and the nature of your post will help us be able to (1) better categorize Energy.gov content; (2) shape how we think about future messaging efforts around your topic; and (3) make your post as "search engine optimized" (SEO) as possible.
 Use as many relevant keywords in the title and body text of your post as possible.

-- Post flows sensibly, I understand all words, as does a peer reviewer.
+- Post flows sensibly.
+I understand all words, as does a peer reviewer.

 - All sentences are grammatically correct and the post has been spellchecked.

-- All numbers and stats have been verified.
+- All numbers, statistics and technical information has been verified.

-- Make sure all links work and direct readers to the appropriate page.
+- Make sure all links work and direct readers to the appropriate pages.

 - Ensure the post truly reflects the author’s voice.

-- Identify the role or title of the author has been identified to the Digital Communications team has an up-to-date bio and headshot for the author’s contributor page.
+- Identify the role or title of the author, and be sure the Digital Communications team has an up-to-date bio and headshot for the author’s contributor page.

-- Ensure that your principal has signed off on the draft.
+- Ensure that your office’s communications team has signed off on the draft.

 - An appropriate image, video or other multimedia content is included.
-Please note that Digital Communications will not accept an article without some accompanying form of multimedia (photo, video, infographic, slideshow, etc.).
+Please note that Digital Communications will not accept an article without some accompanying form of multimedia.

 - Did you include a caption and a photo credit?